centiservice/mats3/docs/developing/TransactionsAndRedeliveries.md

 ### Outbox pattern

-There is actually a silver bullet, though: This is the "outbox pattern" - _but it is not yet implemented in Mats_.
+There is actually a silver bullet, though: This is the "outbox pattern" - _but this is not yet implemented in Mats_.

 The trick here is to store the (serialized) outgoing message inside the same database and the same transaction as the other database operations in the Stage.
 You will now be guaranteed that the commit of the database, and commit of the